aprell/aprell.github.io/source/_posts/2014-12-21-lua-gotchas.markdown

 end
 {% endhighlight %}

-The numbers from one to five except four?
-Because that's what the equivalent loop in C++ would print:
+The numbers from 1 to 5, skipping 4?
+Because that's what we expect from an equivalent loop in, say, C++:

 {% highlight c++ %}
 for (int i = 1; i <= 5; i++) {